Tharu people: Religion

 The spiritual beliefs and moral values of the Tharu people are closely linked to the natural environment.
 The pantheon of their gods comprises a large number of deities that live in the forest.
 They are asked for support before entering the forest.

 Tharus have been influenced by Hinduism for several centuries.
 However, since the 1990s, some Tharu groups in the Nepal Terai converted to Buddhism in the wake of ethnic movements for social inclusion and against the religious hierarchy imposed by the Hindu State.
 In recent years a smaller number of Tharu people have converted to Christianity particularly after the rise of democracy in 1990.

 Marriage system

+An Eastern Tharu song sung during marriage ceremony.

 Traditionally, Rana Tharus practice arranged marriages, which parents often arrange already during the couple's childhood.
 The wedding ceremony is held when the bride and groom reach marriable age.
 The ceremony lasts several days, involving all the relatives of the two families.

 Among the Rana Tharus in Bardiya District, it is also custom to arrange marriage of a daughter in exchange for getting a bride for a son or vice versa.
 Parents give particular attention to the working capacity of the groom and bride, rather than the economic situation of the in-law family.
 Polygamous marriages are also customary among Tharu people, with rich land holders marrying between two and five women.